 The following page of the GC/MS report is the sample identification page.
 This page contains both Plant Therapy’s lot-specific batch code and the third-party tester’s internal code.
 You can also find information on the method of testing used, the analyst, and the date of the analysis.

 The next page or pages will include a list of the identified compounds, the percentage of which they are found in the essential oil, and the molecular class.
 When viewing these pages you may notice that there are two different columns listed with percentages, BP5 and WAX.
 These are two different types of GC/MS analysis.
 One is no more or less correct than the other.
 It reminds us that these numbers are never precise.
 In these two columns, you may find percentages that are listed in brackets meaning that two or more constituents are represented by one number and that the analysis was unable to identify the correct percentage of each constituent.
 After all of the components of the oil have been identified you will then find the conclusion from the lab.

-The last page or pages consist of the Mass Spectrum which is defined as “ This provides the same information that is listed in the identified compound list but in graph form.
+The last page or pages consist of the Mass Spectrum which is defined as “a spectrum of charged particles, arranged in order of mass or mass-to-charge ratios.”
+This provides the same information that is listed in the identified compound list but in graph form.

 Plant Therapy is one of the only essential oil companies that offer batch-specific GC/MS reports for our customers to review without having to request anything.
 You can find these reports under the “Test Reports” tab on the product page of the single essential oils.
 If you have any additional questions on GC/MS testing or Plant Therapy’s reports, please feel free to email our Aromatherapist team at [email protected].

 Alexis St-Gelais, M. Sc., chimiste, Directeur scientifique, Laboratoire PhytoChemia